Quantum Secure Authentication with Color Centers in Diamond: Author Contributions

 \section{Author Contributions}

 Y.S. and G.P. conceptualized the research, with Y.S. conducting the simulations and data analysis.
-M.B. performed the simulations specific to microwave spin control.
+M.B. provided the code specific to microwave spin control.
 G.P. and T.S. developed the core idea and provided overall project supervision.
 All authors contributed to writing and refining the manuscript.

 \begin{appendix}